 - a.
-A practitioner who knowingly or recklessly commits health care claims fraud in the course of providing professional services is guilty of a crime of the second degree, and is subject to a fine of up to 5 times the monetary benefits obtained or sought to be obtained and to permanent forfeiture of his license; - b.
-A person who is not a practitioner subject to paragraph a. above (for example, someone who is not licensed, registered or certified by an appropriate State agency as a health care professional) is guilty of a crime of the third degree if that person knowingly or recklessly commits health care claims fraud.
+A practitioner who knowingly or recklessly commits health care claims fraud in the course of providing professional services is guilty of a crime, and is subject to a fine of up to 5 times the monetary benefits obtained or sought to be obtained and to permanent forfeiture of their license; - b.
+A person who is not a practitioner subject to paragraph a. above (for example, someone who is not licensed, registered or certified by an appropriate State agency as a health care professional) is guilty of a crime if that person knowingly or recklessly commits health care claims fraud.

-New Jersey Conscientious Employee Protection Act, "Whistleblower Act", N.J.S.A.
-34:19-1 et seq.
+New Jersey Conscientious Employee Protection Act, "Whistleblower Act" (N.J.S.A.
+34:19-1 et seq.)

-This "Whistleblower Act" is the NJ law that protects individuals within an organization who observe activities or behavior that may violate the law in some manner and who report their observations either to management or to governmental agencies.
+This "Whistleblower Act" is a NJ law that protects individuals within an organization who reasonably believe activities or behavior that may violate the law in some manner and who report their observations either to management or to governmental agencies.
 You can refer to Virtua Health's CEPA Notice on the Virtua Colleague Corner under "Compliance Corner".